 - Debug container clusters

-Users can interact with Google Container Engine using the gcloud command line interface or the Google Cloud Platform Console.
+Users can interact with Google Kubernetes Engine using the gcloud command line interface or the Google Cloud Platform Console.

 Groups of pods can be organized into services, allowing non-container-aware applications to access other containers without needing additional code.
 For example, if a business has three pods that are used to process data from a client system, setting up the pods as a service allows the client system to use any of the pods at any time regardless of which pod is actually doing the work.